-- 1. Turn off the computer and remove the battery pack. - 2.
-Disconnect the AC adapter. - 3.
-Use a soft, moist cloth.
+- 1. Turn off the computer.

+- 2. Disconnect the AC adapter.

+- 3. Use a soft, moist cloth.
 Do not use liquid or aerosol cleaners.

 If either of the following occurs:

 - The computer has been dropped or the body has been damaged; - The computer does not operate normally